Kutabarik/olymp-sandbox/README.md

 ## Build

-The project has simple `Makefile`.
+The project has simple `Makefile.msys`.
 For starting, clone project, switch to the project directory and make it.

 Make options: